Trustees’ legacy: From Boston to Buttermere

 Outdoor programming as a gateway: Initiatives like CraneOutdoors show how guided hikes, kayak trips and seasonal experiences can act as entry points for new audiences.
 They help people connect with nature and heritage in a hands-on way, fostering belonging and building the next generation of conservationists.
 INTO members can learn from this approach to broaden engagement and diversify participation.

 Enterprise and mission: There are questions about balancing retail, education and storytelling while staying mission-aligned and financially sustainable.
-INTO can broker conversations with National Trust colleagues who have navigated similar choices.
+INTO can help broker conversations with colleagues who have navigated similar choices.

 Looking ahead

-We agreed to explore a year-long exchange starting in 2026 with the National Trust, and potentially the Dutch, Scots and/or Italians.
-Short visits (blinks) to spark ideas, then longer stares to deepen practice.
-INTO will support with case studies, webinars and a continued conversations think tank.
+We agreed to explore a year-long exchange starting in 2026 with the National Trust, and potentially other INTO member organisations.
+Short visits (that I heard called ‘blinks’) to spark ideas, then longer ‘stares’ to deepen practice.
+INTO will support with case studies, webinars and a continuing conversation.